 Data Entry: With routine tasks like indexing, scanning, cataloging and order processing becoming more and more tedious, outsourcing tasks within the data entry category is a must.
 Business owners and entrepreneurs can quickly and easily finish projects with great accuracy by outsourcing these tasks.

 Accounting: This is probably one of the most suited tasks to outsource.
-With it’s standardized methodology and professionals all across the world, accounting can be easily outsourced to overseas workers who are frequently trained in the accounting practices of American companies.
+With it’s standardized methodology and professionals all across the world, accounting can be easily outsourced to overseas workers who have experience with the accounting practices of American companies.

 Research and Development: Most businesses today outsource their research and development.
 From market research to customer demographics and financial research to pharmaceutical research, nearly all research and development can be outsourced overseas.
 However, it is important to be wary of someone claiming to be a “one size fits all” type of research and development, lean more towards the people, or firms, who specialize in particular areas.

-Web Design: While many businesses prefer to use their own in-house web design worker, or team of workers, it is important to remember that, although not all design work is suitable for outsourcing, quite often, there are more skilled web design workers overseas than you have already.
-And with new technology being created every day, you can easily monitor your designers throughout the whole project.
+Web Design: While many businesses prefer to use in-house web designers, it is important to remember that, although not all design work is suitable for outsourcing, quite often, there are more skilled web design workers overseas than you have already.
+And with new technology being created every day, you can easily monitor designers throughout the whole project.

 Creative Services: With hundred of thousands of people venturing into the realms of entrepreneurship by deciding to create their own businesses, logos will need to be designed, articles will need to be written, advertizing will need to be created.
 To tackle these tasks, firms overseas, as well as skilled individuals can be hired for your creative outsourcing needs.